 - alt-transfer-source-v6 This indicates an alternate transfer source if the one listed in transfer-source-v6 fails and use-alt-transfer-source is set. - use-alt-transfer-source This indicates whether the alternate transfer sources should be used.
 If views are specified, this defaults to no; otherwise, it defaults to yes. - notify-source notify-source determines which local source address, and optionally UDP port, is used to send NOTIFY messages.
 This address must appear in the secondary server's masters zone clause or in an allownotify clause.
-This statement sets the notify-source for all zones, but can be overridden on a per-zone or per-view basis by including a notify-source statement within the zone or view block in the configuration file.
+This statement sets the notify-source for all zones, but can be overridden on a per-zone or per-view basis by including a notify-source statement within the zone or view block in the configuration file notify-source-v6 This option acts like notify-source, but applies to notify messages sent to IPv6 addresses.